Gürcan Zeren Gülersoy

 Before joining King’s, I worked as a policy analyst at the OECD and as a research associate at INSEAD.
 I hold a bachelor’s degree in Political Sciences with a regional focus on the Middle East and the Mediterranean, and a master’s degree in Economics and Public Policy, both from Sciences Po Paris.

-My primary research interests include public, urban, and input-output economics, particularly in the context of trade, and I use microdata to support evidence-based policymaking.
+My primary research interests include public, urban, and input-output economics, with a particular focus on trade, where I use microdata to support evidence-based policymaking.

 My current research interests lie in the dynamics of shock transmission and spillovers within the Turkish production network, with a particular focus on the pivotal role of large firms.